phpconsole/phpconsole/README.md

 ## Security/privacy concerns

 It's been brought to my attention several times that developers are wary of sending sensitive data to some random server on the internet, which is completely understandable.
-To remedy that, one of the upcoming features is going to be **end-to-end encryption** (AES-256), encrypting data before it leaves developer's server and decrypting it in user's browser.
+To remedy that, one of the upcoming features is going to be **end-to-end encryption** (AES-256), encrypting data before it leaves developer's server and decrypting it in developer's browser.
 What this means is that (if encryption is enabled) phpconsole.com will **never** have access to plain-text version of data sent, it will also **never** store developer's key used to encrypt/decrypt data.

 I'd like to be very clear that I have no intention whatsoever to use your data in a way that you, the developer, wouldn't approve.